Vaiterius/Miniblog-App/README.md

 (hopefully) cleansed and inserted into the relational database.

-In order for the following/follower system to work, the tables are related through many-to-many relationships using an association table from SQLAlchemy, an ORM.
+In order for the following/follower system to work, the tables are related through many-to-many relationships using an association table from [SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/2.x/), an ORM.
 Other tables such as user posts employ a one-to-many relationship, since a user can have many posts.

 Some JavaScript magic was at work so when a user hits like on a post, the page does not have to refresh to update the DOM, but instead sends an AJAX request so it updates dynamically.

+The code also integrates with AWS s3 services using the SDK [boto3](https://aws.amazon.com/sdk-for-python/) library.
+Images uploaded for a blog post are stored in s3 buckets and subsequently edited or deleted as needed.

 ## Challenges